 Chapter 7: Find love

 The fear of shame felt by good guys can prevent love.
-Intimacy causes vulnerability, and the fact that they open themselves up to their partner’s scrutiny and judgement is taken as a threat: he doesn’t want his flaws and weaknesses to be discovered.
+Intimacy causes vulnerability, and the fact that they open themselves up to their partner’s scrutiny and judgment is taken as a threat: he doesn’t want his flaws and weaknesses to be discovered.

 Good guys will often choose to be in a relationship with a woman who is unsettled, which means the attention is on her problems, not his.
 He will constantly have to balance his fear of vulnerability, loneliness, and abandonment, which will often create major issues: